Westminster Counseling Center is a private, nonprofit organization staffed by counselors and guided by a board of directors.

 Westminster counselors appreciate and enjoy the rich diversity of people in terms of ethnicity, relationships, education, sexuality, sexual orientation, religion, age and life experience.
 We do not impose our religious beliefs on others, and we respect your view of the world and your place in it.

-Westminster Counseling Center has an accessible sliding fee scale based on income and general ability to pay.
+Westminster Counseling Center has an accessible fee reduction based on income and general ability to pay.
 The Center can accept some third-party payments.
 You and your counselor will discuss the fee at the first visit.

 Professional ethics and confidentiality